Barbara Lazaroff

 Barbara Ellen Lazaroff is an American interior designer and restaurateur, and the co-founder of the Wolfgang Puck brand.
 She has been involved with several women's business and leadership organizations.

 Early life

-Lazaroff was born in the Bronx, New York and started her education there, later moving to Los Angeles.
+Lazaroff was born in the Bronx, New York City, and started her education there, later moving to Los Angeles.
 Her studies included theater set design and lighting.
 She moved on to biochemistry, psychology, and work in biomedical.
 In the book, How They Met by Nancy Cobb, she and Wolfgang tell the story that they met while she was out with a friend at a club in 1979, and she appealed to him to get her away from a guy who “had too many lines.”

 Career

 Lazaroff's first restaurant design was the original Spago in West Hollywood, California, which opened in 1982.
 It was created and run in collaboration with her business partner and then-husband, Wolfgang Puck.
 The magazine Interiors wrote that Lazaroff "transformed a neglected shack above the Sunset Strip into what became the prototype for many California restaurants; a sparkling exhibition kitchen, art-filled interior, and easy indoor-outdoor flow of space."
 This original Spago location was closed on March 31, 2001, when the building required costly renovation.

 In 1983 Lazaroff and Puck opened Chinois on Main in Santa Monica, also designed by Lazaroff.
 Lazaroff spent two years remodeling the former punk rock club into what People Magazine described as a "fuchsia, black and celadon-green oriental fantasy."
 In 1991 Lazaroff designed Granita, the fourth Los Angeles restaurant she did with Puck.
 It was their first restaurant in Malibu.
 Granita closed in 2005 because Puck and Lazaroff decided not to renew the lease on that property.

 When Spago Beverly Hills, also designed by Lazaroff, opened in 1997, Los Angeles Times restaurant critic S. Irene Virbila called it "spectacular," saying "The site of the old Bistro Garden has been entirely reinvented by designer Barbara Lazaroff, Puck’s wife and partner, and architect Stephen Jones."
 Spago Beverly Hills was fully redesigned in 2012, eliminating Lazaroff's initial decor.